hyndruide/Monscape/README.md

 # Monscape (alpha)

-Monscape is a library to create a monitoring interface easely and cheaper using arduino and esp32 as puzzle brain and a RPI as conductor
+Monscape is a library to create a monitoring interface easily and cheaper using Arduino and esp32 as puzzle brain and a RPI as conductor

-Monscape is a system client <-> server for escape game.
+Monscape is a system client <—> server for escape game.

-each client are a µcontroller (aruino, uno, nano, compatible... or ESP32) and the server is a raspberry pi
+each client is a µcontroller (Arduino Uno, Nano, compatible … or ESP32) and the server is a raspberry pi

-for now they can communicate via RS485 but i want to develope it with different way to communicate
+for now they can communicate via RS485 but I want to develop it with different ways to communicate

 They send a json each other to communicate.